AI Wage Gap Q2 2026

 The AI Wage Gap is the structural and widening income and opportunity divide between professionals and organizations that have rebuilt their work around AI leverage and those still competing against AI without it.
 It is not a skill gap.
 It is not a technology gap.
 It is a compounding compensation gap that widens every quarter.

-In 2024 the wage premium for AI-skilled workers was 25 percent (PwC).
-In 2025 it hit 56 percent.
-That single-year jump is the largest structural re-pricing of knowledge work on record.
+In 2024 the AI-skill wage premium was 25 percent (PwC).
+In 2025 it hit 56, and in June 2026 PwC's new Barometer put it at 62.
+That run is the largest structural re-pricing of knowledge work on record.
 The concept was coined by Yuri Kruman and is tracked quarterly at aiwagegap.com.

 Who coined the term "AI Wage Gap"?